cathrynploehn-NIST/Visualizationintroduction/Assessing Information Visualization.md

 ##Efficiency and Effectiveness

-Chen et al. (2014) introduce the measures of efficiency and effectiveness for evaluating visualizations:
+Chen et al. (2014) use the measures of efficiency and effectiveness for evaluating visualizations:

 __Effectiveness__ is the correctness of accomplishing a task.